-At December 31, 2014, United was a bank holding company subject to the regulation of the Board of Governors of the Federal Reserve System (the "Federal Reserve") whose principal business was conducted by its wholly-owned commercial bank subsidiary, United Community Bank (the "Bank").
+At December 31, 2015, United was a bank holding company subject to the regulation of the Board of Governors of the Federal Reserve System (the "Federal Reserve") whose principal business was conducted by its wholly-owned commercial bank subsidiary, United Community Bank (the "Bank").
 United is subject to regulation under the Bank Holding Company Act of 1956.
 The consolidated financial statements include the accounts of United, the Bank and other wholly-owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

-The Bank is a Georgia state chartered commercial bank that serves markets throughout north Georgia, coastal Georgia, the Atlanta, Georgia MSA, the Gainesville, Georgia MSA, western North Carolina, the Greenville, South Carolina MSA and east and central Tennessee and provides a full range of banking services.
+The Bank is a Georgia state chartered commercial bank that serves markets throughout north Georgia, coastal Georgia, the Atlanta-Sandy Springs-Roswell, Georgia and Gainesville, Georgia metropolitan statistical areas, western North Carolina, upstate South Carolina and east Tennessee and provides a full range of banking services.
 The Bank is insured and subject to the regulation of the Federal Deposit Insurance Corporation ("FDIC") and is also subject to the regulation of the Georgia Department of Banking and Finance.